Penny167/meet/README.md

 Navigate to the auth-server directory and run the command again.
 This will install the modules required by the auth-server specifically.

 At this stage you will have the Meet app files and node modules required to build the project components.
 However, in order to run the app using data from the Google Calendar API, you will need to complete the following additional steps:
-1) Set up your project on Github and use github pages to provide a live website URL for your app
-2) Register your app with Google to obtain OAuth credentials
-3) Set up an authorisation server with AWS Lambda and deploy the serverless functions
-4) Replace existing code references to the website and credentials with those specific to your project
+**1) Set up your project on Github and use github pages to provide a live website URL for your app** **2) Register your app with Google to obtain OAuth credentials** **3) Set up an authorisation server with AWS Lambda and deploy the serverless functions** **4) Replace existing code references to the website and credentials with those specific to your project**

 The detailed instructions for these steps are as follows:
 <br><br>